… or I just saw the best-made upgrade for Beeb

 I’ve chosen two mods:

-I’ve quite a few mods online but I’ve never ever seen so good product.
+I’ve quite a few mods online but I’ve never seen so a good product.

 I should also add that it wasn’t so expensive.
 It comes with detailed documentation printed in the form of a very nice leaflet.
 There is also an extensive installation manual.
 Every single detail needed to connect it is included in this kit.
 This product is HIGHLY RECOMMENDED.
 Installation is super easy and it works right away!